vlaljani/GridImageSearch/README.md

 Wasn't able to show Sharing via the emulator.
 So showing the below gif from my phone:
 ![Sharing](ImageSharing.gif)

-Walkthrough for the zoom also from phone:
+Walkthrough for the zoom also from phone: Hmm the recording for the zoom is not quite smooth :( But in the actual device, it worked quite well.

 ![Zoom](Zoom.gif)